Partha-ghosh123/todo-list-mern-app/README.md

 - Install all dependencies using npm
 - Run the frontend application

-cd frontend
+-cd frontend
-npm install
+-npm install
-npm run dev
+-npm run dev

 Frontend will run on: http://localhost:5173